-However, five day before next batch of MTS examination, on May 23 SSC decided to cancelled the entire SSC MTS Exam 2017.
-In a statement SSC said that the MTS (Non-Technical) examination, 2016 in the OMR based mode is being cancelled and commission would conduct afresh examination online in the computer based mode, tentatively during the month of September-October, 2017.
+However, five days before the next batch of the MTS examinations, on May 23 SSC decided to cancel the entire SSC MTS Exam 2017.
+In a statement, SSC said that the MTS (Non-Technical) examination, 2016 in the OMR based mode is being cancelled and the commission would conduct an afresh examination online in the computer-based mode, tentatively during the month of September-October, 2017.

-SSC has not clarified on the pattern and how the computer based examination would be conducted.
-However, according to experts, the pattern and syllabus would more or less remain same, only the mode of examination would change and that is likely to end the wrong practices and speed-up the entire process of examination.
+SSC has not clarified the pattern and how the computer-based examination would be conducted.
+However, according to experts, the pattern and syllabus would more or less remain the same, only the mode of examination would change and that is likely to end the wrong practices and speed up the entire process of examination.

-After a long delay, due to Supreme Court direction, SSC MTS Exam were announced.
-Candidates who have passed matriculation examination or equivalent from a recognised board are eligible for the post of Multi Tasking Staff (Non Technical).
+After a long delay, due to Supreme Court direction, SSC MTS Exam was announced.
+Candidates who have passed the matriculation examination or equivalent from a recognised board are eligible for the post of Multi Tasking Staff (Non-Technical).

 SSC MTS Exam 2017 Online

 The language English section had 50 questions and it was of moderate level.
-According to experts, reasoning section was easy.
-Analogy, Arithmetic operations, series and classification were big part.
+According to experts, the reasoning section was easy.
+Analogy, Arithmetic operations, series and classification were big parts.